 Humans have used different types of animal hides including cowhide leather for a thousand years.
 Some of the earliest processes of transforming animal hides into leather included the use of tools such as scrapers that were used to clean the fat off the hides aside from using it to tan animal hides as well.

-Still, where does cowhide fit into all of this and how is it different from other types of leather?
+Still, where does it fit into all of this and how is it different from other types of leather?
 Find out more below.

-Simply put, cowhide is the natural and unbleached skin and hair of a cow.
-Though cowhide is a product of the food industry related to cattle it is also very often processed into leather.
+Cowhide is the natural and unbleached skin and hair of a cow.
+Though it is a product of the food industry related to cattle it is also very often processed into leather.

 What is the Difference between Cowhide Leather and other Types of Leather